 Given that coriander comes from the same plant as cilantro leaves, many people naturally assume that these fresh leaves will be an adequate replacement.
 However, cilantro tends to have a cooler and slightly less spicy flavor than coriander and is an herb that people tend to either love or loathe.
 If you are one of the former, use a similar amount of cilantro as you would the seeds from the same plant, and you should have a relatively similar flavor in your meal.

 Coriander has a peculiar flavor that is difficult to match, but there are undeniable citrus tones beneath the earthy, nutty exterior.
 If you are a fan of this zesty aspect of coriander, then oregano may be your best option as a substitute.
 When cooking Mexican food, oregano works particularly well in the spot of oregano, and it will be very difficult to tell the difference.
 Oregano also contains a number of the same minerals as coriander, including iron, calcium, and manganese.

-In a similar way to oregano, sage reflects the lighter and more zesty side of ground coriander.
+In a similar way to oregano, sage reflects the lighter and zestier side of ground coriander.
 When looking for a slightly cooler flavor, or a more subtle replacement for coriander, turn to this popular option.
 Sage also possesses many of the same vitamins and minerals as coriander, so its health effects are very much in line.

-Some people enjoy the slightly licorice sweetness of fennel seeds, in combination with the earthy flavor that this spice provides, meaning that it can occasionally substitute for coriander, depending on the dish.
-Fennel seeds are better as a replacement when it comes to sauces, soups and curries, and should be used sparingly, as the flavor can be quite strong in a dish.
+Some people enjoy the slight licorice sweetness of fennel seeds, in combination with the earthy flavor that this spice provides.
+This means that it can occasionally be a substitute for coriander, depending on the dish.
+Fennel seeds are better as a replacement when it comes to sauces, soups, and curries, and should be used sparingly, as the flavor can be quite strong in a dish.
 In terms of health effects, fennel is also very good for reducing excess flatulence, improving digestion and eliminating inflammation.